gruntwork-io/docs/docs/guides/stay-up-to-date/releases/2019-09/index.md

-- The `cloudwatch-logs-metric-filters` module uses syntax that wasn't available prior to Terraform version `0.12.6`.
+- The `cloudwatch-logs-metric-filters` module uses syntax that wasn&apos;t available prior to Terraform version `0.12.6`.
 This version is now required by the module.